university-of-york/uoy-app-course-search/README.md

 view results, and follow links to course pages.
 Both the [live system](https://courses.app.york.ac.uk/) and a [test system](https://courses.dev.app.york.ac.uk/) are available.

+See the [wiki](https://github.com/university-of-york/uoy-app-course-search/wiki) for architectural decisions and developer guides.

 ## Related Repos

 - [Courses API](https://github.com/university-of-york/uoy-api-courses) - the API that provides Course Search functionality and in turn calls the Funnelback Courses API.
 - [Funnelback Courses API](https://github.com/university-of-york/uoy-config-funnelback-courses) - the underlying Funnelback search provider configuration that powers searches.
 - [Pattern Library React Components](https://github.com/university-of-york/esg-lib-pattern-library-react-components) - suite of React components for incorporating university style into the application.

-## Development
+## Dependencies

-See the [wiki](https://github.com/university-of-york/uoy-app-course-search/wiki) for architectural decisions and related developer guides.

-### Prerequisites

  - You will need [Node.js](https://nodejs.org/en/download/) (v12) installed on your machine.
  - You will need to have configured a `.npmrc` file with a GitHub token that has read access to packages from the [Digital Services Pattern Library React Components](https://github.com/university-of-york/esg-lib-pattern-library-react-components) library.

-### Local Development
+## Development

 This application uses [Next.js](https://nextjs.org/).
 The entry point for the application is `src/pages/index.js`.

-To run the application:
+To build and run the application:

 ```
 npm run dev